hermiter: R package for Sequential Nonparametric Estimation: Summary and discussion

 \section{Summary and discussion}

-In this article we have introduced a new \proglang{R} package, \pkg{hermiter}, for sequential nonparametric estimation.
+In this article we have introduced a new \textbf{R} package, \textsf{hermiter}, for sequential nonparametric estimation.
 The unifying theme of the package is the implementation of several recently developed algorithms for online sequential estimation based on Hermite series estimators.
-This package redresses several gaps in the \proglang{R} package ecosystem as well as the more general scientific computing ecosystem.
+This package addresses several gaps in the \textbf{R} package ecosystem as well as the more general scientific computing ecosystem.
 Namely, the \textit{online} estimation of univariate PDFs, CDFs and quantiles, along with bivariate PDFs, CDFs and nonparametric correlation coefficients in both stationary \textit{and} non-stationary settings.
-We have demonstrated competitive performance versus leading existing approaches such as \pkg{tdigest} in \proglang{R} in the sequential quantile estimation setting.
+We have demonstrated competitive performance versus leading existing approaches such as \textsf{tdigest} in \textbf{R} in the sequential quantile estimation setting.
 In addition, we have demonstrated improved accuracy in sequential nonparametric correlation estimation compared to the only alternate approach known to the authors.
-In summary, we expect \pkg{hermiter} to be a compelling choice for online estimation on streaming data and massive data sets.
+The \textsf{hermiter} package does not seek to be a comprehensive collection of online methods for statistical analysis in general, in contrast to a package such as \textsf{OnlineStats}.
+A work in progress by the authors is developing such a comprehensive online statistics package for \textbf{R} which draws on the functionality of \textsf{hermiter}.
+In summary, we expect \textsf{hermiter} to be a compelling choice for online estimation on streaming data and massive data sets.